Locally integrable cross sections and their intersection covolume: Introduction

 \subsection{Cut--and--project actions and their cross sections}

 Cut--and--project schemes arise in the study of quasicrystals and aperiodic order, where \emph{cut--and--project sets} provide ordered but non-periodic point patterns in groups.
-For uniform cut--and--project schemes (i.e., when the underlying lattice is uniform), it was proved in~\cite[Theorem~1.4]{bjorklund2025int} that the intersection measure is finite.
-In the following, we extend this result to nonuniform lattices, and thus their intersection spaces constitute new examples of cross sections with finite intersection covolume but which are far from completely periodic.
+For uniform cut--and--project schemes (when the underlying lattice is uniform), it was proved in~\cite[Theorem~1.4]{bjorklund2025int} that the intersection measure is finite.
+We extend this to nonuniform lattices, and thus their intersection spaces constitute new examples of cross sections with finite intersection covolume but which are far from completely periodic.

 A {\bf cut--and--project scheme} is a triple \(\left(G,H;\Gamma\right)\), where \(G\) and \(H\) are unimodular lcsc groups, and \(\Gamma<G\times H\) is a lattice that projects injectively to \(G\) and densely to \(H\).
 Consider the homogeneous space